exbibyte/dynagrad/README.md

 - a composition thereof for higher-order derivatives.

 # Todo:
-- Extend from scalar to multidimensional entities, with Ricci calculus for manipulating tensors and doing derivatives
+- Multidimension support, possibly with help of ndarray crate
+- Add support for Ricci calculus (eg: einsum) notation for specifying contractions
-- more ops and tests (see src/core.rs)
+- More ops and tests (see src/core.rs)

 # Plots:
 <p align="center">